 European (Online) Job Days enable jobseekers and employers to gather 'virtually' and free of charge, saving them the time and money involved in travelling to an on-site event.
-Participants can view presentations, submit vacancy applications, and meet directly with recruiters and EURES Advisers.
-See europeanjobdays.eu for details of previous and upcoming online Job Days.
+Participants can view your presentations, submit vacancy applications and meet directly with recruiters and EURES Advisers.
+See europeanjobdays.eu for details of previous and upcoming Job Days online.